gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Configure a binary completely before defining tasks for it.
     - Configure a component completely before defining tasks for it.

+### Test cases

+- Install and run an executable that:
+    - Use a (static, shared) library that depends on another (static, shared) library.
+    - In each case, verify that only shared libraries are included in the install image.
+    - In each case, remove the original binaries before running the install image.

 ### Open issues

 - Need to apply conflict resolution as we can't include the static and shared binaries for a given library at link time.
+- Need to be able to deal with the fact that only position-independent binaries can be linked into position-independent binaries
+    - Make it possible to build a position-independent variant of a static library binary
+    - Add the '-fPIC' flag when compiling to ensure that the static library can be included in a shared library
+    - Change dependency resolution to choose the position-indepenent variant of a static library when linking into a shared library

 ## Story: Simplify configuration of a binary based on its properties